What Is a Talent Agency?

 After you secure a role, the agency will negotiate the contract on your behalf.
 Your manager may sit in on these negotiations and offer feedback, too.

 You’ll have regular check-ins with your agent or their assistant, which could be anything from a weekly Zoom call to a monthly in-person meeting.
-You’ll have the chance to review your recent submissions and their statuses, as well as discuss what you’d like to audition for in the future.
+You’ll have the chance to review the status of your recent submissions, as well as discuss what you’d like to audition for in the future.

 Reviewing a resume at a deskPickadook/Shutterstock

 Even if you’ve heard good things about an agent, don’t chase after someone who works for an organization that doesn’t align with your career aspirations and values.
-Are you going to get submitted for roles with intention or at random?
-Should your agent depart suddenly, would you feel comfortable with one of their colleagues taking over?
+Ask these critical questions:

-You might start by searching for lists of agency recommendations or by asking your friends and colleagues about their experiences with their agencies.
-Do they have any that they’d warn you to steer clear of, or somewhere that they’ve had fantastic luck?
-You can then create a shortlist and check out their websites, social media accounts, and reviews on sites like Glassdoor to determine whether you can see yourself flourishing with them.
-You may also be able to call or email an agency and set up an informational interview to learn more about it.
-Do your prospects have verifiable successes, or poor reviews?
-If you want an agent specializing in theater, does the agency in question deal mostly in TV?
+Research and evaluate: You might start by searching for lists of agency recommendations or by asking your friends and colleagues about their experiences with their agencies.
+Are there any they’d warn you to steer clear of, or is there somewhere they’ve had fantastic luck?
+You can then create a shortlist and:

 More From Acting